Helping to accelerate collective action to increase the circularity of plastic packaging

 This workstream is working to align a critical mass of companies behind common packaging design guidelines and principles for flexible and rigid materials.

 Extended Producer Responsibility (EPR) schemes are a policy tool which aim to hold producers accountable for the end-of-life impact of their plastic products and packaging.
 Around the globe, many governments and policy makers are rolling out EPR schemes, whose differing structures and commitments often result in duplication and misalignment.

 Our workstream is working to help governments understand the industry view on EPR programmes and promote harmonisation by developing an aligned framework for optimal and fair EPR schemes.

 In recent years, chemical recycling has emerged as a potential solution to the issues surrounding the end-of-life disposal of plastics, which could effectively complement mechanical recycling in achieving a circular economy.

 Our workstream is working to scale up advanced recycling, especially for flexible packaging.
 It also engages with key stakeholders to ensure broad support and send a strong demand signal for advanced recycling to investors and upstream suppliers.

-Country-specific workstreams will be developed in mature and transitional markets to enable the implementation of optimal waste management systems on the ground.
-This commitment will include launching national-level pilots to test the combination of different collection models to optimise recycling systems.
-The ultimate goal will be to ensure no plastic leaks into nature while promoting safety and equity for both formal and informal waste workers.
-The workstreams will operate in close collaboration with local organisations, initiatives and stakeholders to ensure that relevant and specific actions are adapted to their local contexts.
-Future pilots are intended to accelerate collaboration efforts between the retail/manufacturer sector and local governments.
+Country-specific workstreams will be developed in mature and transitional markets to support the implementation of optimal waste management systems on the ground.
+This commitment will include launching national-level pilots to test the combination of different collection models in order to optimise recycling systems, protect natural spaces, and support the livelihoods of formal and informal waste workers.